boilertown/create-boilertown/README.md

   <img src="https://img.shields.io/github/license/boilertowns/react-nostalgia-boilerplate?style=flat-square" alt="MIT license" >
 </div>

+## Introduction

+Boilertowns is the boilerplate shopping center!
+You can freely choose which boilerplate fit your purposes the most and kickstar your projects or ideas immediately.
+All the boilerplates in Boilertowns collection contain basic configurations and effective folder architectures to help boosting developers experience and productivity.

 ## Getting started

 To start scaffolding your project, run any of the following three commands and answer the command prompt questions: